Al Terzi: Career

 Terzi returned to Connecticut in April 1980 to work as prime anchor at WTNH in New Haven.
 He remained there until January 1994, when he returned to WFSB.

 Terzi's colleague Janet Peckinpaugh alleged that he sexually harassed her when the two anchored at WTNH.
 Peckinpaugh was fired from WFSB in 1995.
 She sued the previous owners of WFSB (Post-Newsweek) and in court made allegations about Terzi.
 Peckinpaugh was awarded more than eight million dollars, but it was settled out of court.

 Terzi has shared in two Emmy awards since rejoining Channel 3.
 The first was for a series of specials on the UConn Huskies basketball team, and the second, for "Best Newscast."

 Terzi is a long-standing member of the Society of Professional Journalists.

 Terzi left WFSB as their evening anchor February 24, 2012 after he and WFSB could not come to terms on a new contract.

 On July 8, 2012, Fox affiliate WTIC-TV announced that Terzi will be joining the anchor team as the newest member.

+Terzi anchored the 5 p.m. newscast with Alison Morris since it was launched in January 2013. up until his retirement from the anchor desk.

 In March 2014 after an over 50-year career in broadcasting Terzi he would be scaling back on-air duties by retiring from the anchor desk.
 He said he plans will be to continue to host the political show, “The Real Story,” with Fox CT's Laurie Perez. referring to the Sunday morning show as well as continuing teaching at the Connecticut School of Broadcasting and exploring teaching jobs at some area colleges and universities as well.

-Terzi has anchored the 5 p.m. newscast with Alison Morris since it was launched in January 2013.
+Terzi said he began thinking about scaling back his career when he and his wife Carolyn began making plans for their 50th wedding anniversary.